-Should the Wilmington Community Clinic require additional or replacement personnel at the Mary B. Henry Community Clinic after the effective date of this CDBG Reimbursable Contract, the agency shall give consideration for any such employment openings to participants in the County's Department of Public Social Services' Greater Avenues for Independence (GAIN) Program or General Relief Opportunity for Work (GROW) Program who meet the agency's minimum qualifications for the positions in question.
+Should Shelter Partnership, Inc. require additional or replacement personnel after the effective date of this CDBG Reimbursable Contract, it shall give consideration for any such employment openings to participants in the County's Department of Public Social Services' Greater Avenues for Independence (GAIN) Program or General Relief Opportunity for Work (GROW) Program who meet the agency's minimum qualifications for the positions in question.